SHINU4RATHOD/MyPortfolio/README.md

-# MyAIPortfolio - Shinu Rathod: Data Scientist & AI Engineer
+# MyAIPortfolio - : Data Scientist & AI Engineer

 ![MyAIPortfolio Hero Section Screenshot](livedemo.png) *Replace the placeholder above with an actual screenshot of the deployed portfolio's hero section.*